Flowers in the Attic (1987 film): Plot

 Chris sneaks out to steal money before they flee, and learns their mother will marry Winslow at the mansion the next morning.
 Chris suggests they sneak out during the wedding in fancy clothes from the attic.
 When Olivia enters the next day, hoping to catch them in an "evil" act, Chris beats her unconscious with a bedpost.
 Though he intends to fully beat her to death, Cathy stops him and says that they should tell their grandfather the truth; they had once found him sleeping while investigating their mother's absence.
 They find his room empty with the bed dismantled; their grandfather has been dead for months.
 They also find a copy of his will, two months old, with a clause that if it is ever revealed, even after his death, that Corrine had children from her first marriage, she will be disinherited.
 The children realize that Corrine, not their grandmother, was poisoning them to secure her inheritance.

 Crashing the wedding, the three children expose their mother to the guests and the groom.
 They repeatedly yell at her and call her “mom” though she refuses to acknowledge them as her children.
 Cathy and Chris scold her for breaking her promise to free them after her father died.
-Chris reveals they found the recent will.
-Corrine denies their accusations, but Chris reveals the dead mouse as proof.
+Chris explains that they found the recent will.
+Corrine denies their accusations, but Chris displays the dead mouse as proof.
 Cathy tries to force her mother to eat an arsenic-coated cookie, chasing her onto a balcony.
-Cathy corners her mom at the edge where Corrine falls off and is hanged to death by her own veil.
+Cathy corners her mom at the edge where Corrine falls off, hanged by her own veil.
 The children leave the mansion as their grandmother looks on with scorn.

 The narrator, an older Cathy, explains that the children survived on their own; Chris became a doctor and Cathy resumed dancing, although growing up, Carrie was "never truly healthy".
-She wonders if her grandmother is still alive at Foxworth Hall, expecting Cathy's eventual return.
+Cathy wonders if her grandmother is still alive at Foxworth Hall, expecting she (Cathy) will eventually return.